-Foreign investors setting up companies in Ireland have a wide variety of business structures to choose from.
+Foreign investors who intend to open companies in Ireland have a wide variety of business structures to choose from.
 Among the types of companies available for registration in Ireland are also partnerships.
 The legislation distinguishes between several types of Irish partnerships:

 The general partnership in Ireland falls under the regulations of the Partnership Act of 1980.
 General partnerships offer different advantages to foreign investors starting with tax benefits and less disclosure requirements.
 If you need assistance to start a general partnership you can request the services of our Irish specialists in company formation.